ngmaclaren/spatialEWS/README.md

 First, we define an $x_i$ value which will serve as the limit of an initial basin of attraction.
 For example, for our coupled double-well dynamics, we use $(r_1,r_2,r_3)=(1,3,5)$.
 In the absence of noise and coupling between nodes, $r_2$ is an unstable equilibrium.
 Specifically, if $r_1 \leq x_i < r_2$, then $x_i$ will move towards $r_1$.
 If $r_2 < x_i \leq r_3$, then $x_i$ will move towards $r_3$.
 In the presence of noise and coupling, equilibrium values of $x_i^*$ are not exactly equal to $r_1$ or $r_3$.
 However, we consider $x_i < r_2$ to be in the lower state and $x_i > r_2$ to be in the upper state.
 We define a global variable called `basins` in `./calc-functions.R` which stores the equivalent boundary values for each of the four dynamics models we used.

 Second, we define a function `get_idx()` which returns the row indices of a specially defined data frame which correspond to the values of the control parameter for which all $x_i$ are in their original state (i.e., are on the same side of the boundary value as their initial value).
-Our function `get_idx()` relies on several pieces of information which `simulate-model.R` stores alongside the simulation output, including the direction of the simulation sequence, which is relevant for deciding whether or not a an $x_i$ value is still in its original basin of attraction.
+Our function `get_idx()` relies on several pieces of information which `simulate-model.R` stores alongside the simulation output, including the direction of the simulation sequence, which is relevant for deciding whether or not an $x_i$ value is still in its original basin of attraction.
 Because we allow for a list of several repetitions of a given simulation sequence, we also include a function `promote_df()` to handle the output of `simulate-model.R`.
 To compute EWSs for a single simulation sequence, follow these steps:

 ```R
 ## Assuming that `simresult` is the output of `simulate-model.R`...